-Huge Update 5/12 – Big News From the Path Forward Committee
+A Huge Update Came on 5/12 – Big News From the Path Forward Committee

-What we can tell you now is that we assure you that Put-in-Bay businesses WILL be open, following best practices designed to protect you, our cherished guests, so that you can focus on enjoying a much needed Put-in-Bay vacation.
+What we can tell you now is that Put-in-Bay businesses ARE open, following best practices designed to protect you, our cherished guests, so that you can focus on enjoying a much needed Put-in-Bay vacation.

 What to Expect on Put-in-Bay as May Approaches